Dopant-induced stabilization of three-dimensional charge order in cuprates: Acknowledgment

 \section{Acknowledgment}

 We thank Yu He, Jinming Yang, M. Brian Maple, Alex Frano, and Wei-Wei Xie for their helpful discussions.
 This work was supported by grant NSF DMR-2237469, NSF ACCESS supercomputing resources via allocation TG-MCA08X007, and computing resources from Yale Center for Research Computing.
+S.I. thankfully acknowledges partial support from NSF DGE-2244310.